Ben Affleck’s Rumored Girlfriend Shauna Sexton Strikes Back At Accusations She Caused His Relapse

 — Entertainment Tonight (@etnow) September 2, 2018

 That wasn’t the end of the conversation, however.
-While other followers commented that yes, Affleck’s relapse is completely on him, some also said that he shouldn’t be spending time with drinkers if he really wants to overcome his addiction.
+While other followers commented that yes, Affleck’s relapse is completely on him, some also said that he shouldn’t be spending time with people who drink if he really wants to overcome his addiction.
 One said that part of that should be a “non-drinking partner.”
 Others said that Affleck and Sexton are known to have had only two dates, which doesn’t mean they are in a relationship.
-People reports that Affleck and Sexton were seen spending time together after news of his split from girlfriend Lindsay Shookus broke.
-They had been dating for a year.
+People reports that Affleck and Sexton were seen spending time together after news of his split from girlfriend Lindsay Shookus broke; they dated for a year.

 E!
 Online reported that ex-wife Jennifer Garner staged the intervention that resulted in Affleck’s voluntary admission to a rehabilitation program.
 The couple co-parents their three children — Violet, Serafina, and Samuel.
 A source told the entertainment site that Affleck had been drinking for two days and knew that he needed help.
 He wanted Garner to take him to rehab, and she wanted to “be there for him.”
 She is said to want him to be healthy again because that’s what she knows is best for their children and family.